greentfrapp/deep-learning-book-notes/7_Regularization/README.md

 `page 229` Good exercise to try to derive Equation 7.24 from 3.26.
 Note that the ![\gamma](http://latex.codecogs.com/gif.latex?%5Cgamma) term in Equation 3.26 is set to ![\frac{1}{\alpha}](http://latex.codecogs.com/gif.latex?%5Cfrac%7B1%7D%7B%5Calpha%7D) in Equation 7.24.
 This also means that a smaller ![\alpha](http://latex.codecogs.com/gif.latex?%5Calpha) implies a wider and less peaky/sharp distribution.

+`page 232` Nice easily-understood example of why regularization is helpful in the underdetermined case - logistic regression applied to linearly separable classes.

+`page 233` Interesting interpretation relating pseudo-inverse to regularization.

+`page 234` **Out-of-plane Rotation** Suppose you have a camera focused on a regular cup on a table, which gives you an image of the cup.
+If you rotate either the camera or the environment, such that the axis of rotation is perpendicular to the image surface, that is an in-plane rotation.
+Rotating along any other axis results in an out-of-plane rotation.

+For instance, we can visualize what it is like to turn the camera upside down (in-plane rotation) by simply flipping the image.
+However, in order to see the hidden/back sided of the cup, we will have to physically adjust the cup (out-of-plane rotation), since we cannot perform any transformation to the original image that will give us the desired effect.